Less than Satisfactory

 Some mechanical errors or typos are present, but are not overly distracting to the reader.

 Prose is largely free of mechanical errors, although a few may be present.
+The writer uses a variety of effective sentence structures and figures of speech.

 Writer is clearly in control of standard, written American English.